openstenoproject/stenodict/README.md

 If you for some reason
-cannot create a GitHub account and still want to submit a dictionary, you can always email Ted using the email on his GitHub profile.
+cannot create a GitHub account and still want to submit a dictionary, you can always email [Ted](https://github.com/morinted) using the email on his GitHub profile.

+## Development

+In order to develop the JavaScript component of the website, in the master branch, run `npm install`.
+After grabbing the dependencies, you should be able to start a server locally with `npm start`. `npm build` builds to `dist/stenodict.js`.
+You must copy that to the `gh-pages` branch for deployment.

+I was unable to get the dev server to serve static files, so I found that in development, I needed to link to non-relative files for testing.
+For this, you just modify `actions/index.js`'s URL to an absolute path.